Willis Group surpassed the Zacks Consensus Estimate and improved

 consulting services to its worldwide clients, both directly and

 through its associates.
-The company provides both specialized risk
+The company provides specialized risk

 management advisory and consulting services to clients engaged in

-specific industrial and commercial activities, and retail services
+specific industrial and commercial activities as well as retail

 In its capacity as an advisor and insurance broker, the company